aiden1999/capstone/docs/planning.md

 - Where are the most/least platform changes?
   - _Table, map_
 - Platform changes by operator as %age of total services
   - Also breakdown by service type
   - _Table, pie charts if appropriate, bar charts_
+- General cancellation stats
+  - _Big numbers_
+- Where are the most/least cancellations?
+  - _Table, map_
+- Cancellations by operator as %age of total services
+  - Also breakdown by service type
+  - _Table, pie charts if appropriate, bar charts_